steviemcg/scuguk/src/pages/events/2022/06/london-assurex-sitecore-usergroup.md

     time: "19:05"
     who: "Sandeep Pote - Senior Commerce Architect @ Assurex"
     intro: "Getting started with Sitecore OrderCloud"
-    description: "In this session, Sandeep will walk about what you need to get started with development in Sitecore OrderCloud.
+    description: "In this session, Sandeep will talk about what you need to get started with development in Sitecore OrderCloud.
 The session will start with brief introduction to OrderCloud, setup up development environments, API console overview and working with OrderCloud Headstart."
   - agenda-item:
     time: "19:30"
     value: "Drinks, food and more networking"